-The Bosnia and Herzegovina international has a contract with City until the summer of 2015, but Kovacic believes the 28-year-old can be the man to take Inter to the next level in 2014-15.
+The Bosnia and Herzegovina international has a contract with City until the summer of 2015, but Kovacic is hopeful the 28-year-old could be the man to take Inter to the next level in 2014-15.

 "Inter are missing a top player.
 I would go for Edin Dzeko," the Croatia international was quoted as saying by La Gazzetta dello Sport.

 "He is technically strong, scores a lot of goals and is always ready to help out the team defensively."

 The youngster then went on to discuss his future and insisted that he is not thinking about leaving Inter in the near future.